 Commercial photography can be a lucrative career.
-As mentioned before, there are so many other types of photography under the umbrella of commercial photography.
+As mentioned before, there are so many other types of photography under its umbrella.
 Photographers of all types can branch over into the commercial industry.
 However, commercial photography is not an easy industry to enter.

 Clients pay large sums for throughout visions, high-resolution photographs, and expensive commercial licenses.
 They expect the photographers to have a substantial portfolio, expert skills, the best equipment, and knowledge of the usages.
 Due to the many requirements, most commercial photographs are experts with years of experience.

 If you are a novice photographer, getting into commercial photography will not be easy.
 It is important to work on crafting your skill before you build your client base.
 Once you have a portfolio, consider interning or working under an established commercial photographer.
-This way you will build your social network and learn the trade.
+That way, you will build your social network and learn the trade.

-Commercial photography is an umbrella category consisting of any type of photography for commercial purposes of a product, person, or service.
-Since it overlaps so many other types of photography many people are confused about what is commercial photography and what is not commercial photography.
+Commercial photography is an umbrella category consisting of any type of photography for editorial purposes of a product, person, or service.
+Since it overlaps so many other types of photography, many people confuse what is and what is not commercial photography.

 But defining it is only the start.
 Contracts and licenses are important to this type of photography.
 The usage of these images is important to the client’s and the photographer’s brand.
-Although commercial photography is an intimidating mesh of skill and knowledge, the creative and monetary rewards attract many photographers.
+Although it is an intimidating mesh of skill and knowledge, the creative and monetary rewards attract many photographers.